 If you would work out a method to build Wt from within Qt creator on Windows, I'd be very interested to have it documented in our wiki.
 I even want to help you with that.

-Updated by Pau Garcia i Quiles about 9 years ago
+Updated by Pau Garcia i Quiles over 9 years ago

 The main problem with building Wt on Windows using Qt Creator is Creator's CMake support is poor.

 Specifically, it does not provide a variable editor.
 These is how I would do it: